Nokit/StockNotification/README.md

 - Collect PDF file from  TDnet
 - Change each PDF file into text file
-It's easier than it sounds if you use pdfminer.
+<br>It's easier than it sounds if you use pdfminer.
 - Analyze the text
 - send Notification